 Network analysis provides context-driven data on the communication and collaboration landscape that an organization’s teams are facing.
 Quite often, in larger organizations – especially those with regionally or globally dispersed teams – understanding which team owns which priority, who they have to coordinate with on certain decisions and, further, who people can reach out to for questions or help, are several of the most routine ways that organizational structure can impede execution.

-Lets take the above cover graphic.
-This graphic is actually representative of what we frequently see in Fortune 500 technology companies - the disconnect between several key business units who are charged with bringing new hardware/software technology to market.
+Let’s take the below graphic.
+This graphic is actually representative of what we frequently see in Fortune 500 technology companies – the disconnect between several key business units who are charged with bringing new hardware/software technology to market.

 For instance – the above graphic illustrates: